fit-r2lab/r2lab.inria.fr/markdown/hardware.md

 ### Raspberry Pi4 with 5G Quectel RM 500Q-GL

-The testbed includes three other 5G modules composed of a Raspberry Pi4 device with a hat used to connect a <a href="https://www.quectel.com/product/5g-rm500q-gl/"target="_blank">Quectel RM 500Q-GL</a> module using specific kits (composed of M.2/USB3 interface and 4 antennas):
+Three 5G modules composed of a Raspberry Pi 4B device with a hat used to connect a <a href="https://www.quectel.com/product/5g-rm500q-gl/"target="_blank">Quectel RM 500Q-GL</a> module using specific kits (composed of M.2/USB3 interface and 4 antennas):

 * qhat01 with SIM IMSI: <001010000000006>
 * qhat02 with SIM IMSI: <001010000000007>